blockadeio/analyst_toolbench/README.rst

 - **blockade-cfg**: utility to set or query API configuration options for the library (email and API key).
+- **blockade-aws-deploy**: utility to set automatically deploy a Blockade cloud node within Amazon Web Services.
-- **blockade**: primary client to interface with the blockade backend services.
+- **blockade**: primary client to interface with the blockade back-end services.

 See the *Usage* section for getting started or our wiki_ for more information.